uroskv03/Predictive-alerting-for-cloud-metrics-Task-1/ANALYSIS.md

 ## Correlation: RAM and CPU Spikes

-We introduced **RAM** and **ram_diff** metrics to simulate a relationship where a memory error might trigger a CPU spike.
+We introduced **ram** and **ram_diff** metrics to simulate a relationship where a memory error might trigger a CPU spike.

 Every second CPU incident was triggered by a RAM spike that happened slightly before.

 The Incident Recall increased to **0.82**, as expected theoretically: $1 \times 0.5 + 0.64 \times 0.5 = 0.82$

-## Threshold Optimization: RAM vs. ram_diff
+## Threshold Optimization: ram vs. ram_diff

-For systems with larger RAM changes, RAM is better because it detects the change without changing the ALERT_THRESHOLD, but for smaller changes we need ram_diff by reducing the ALERT_THRESHOLD.
+For systems with larger RAM changes, ram is better because it detects the change without changing the ALERT_THRESHOLD, but for smaller changes we need ram_diff by reducing the ALERT_THRESHOLD.

 Lowering the threshold to **0.25** stabilized the recall at **0.82**, but due to the randomness of the data it may also be **0.79**.